NianWang-HJJGCDX/SDSGC/README.md

 # Structured Doubly Stochastic Graph-based Clustering （SDSGC）
-This is a Matlab implementation of  paper "Structured Doubly Stochastic Graph-based Clustering", which is accepted by TNNLS2025.
+This is a Matlab implementation of  paper "Structured Doubly Stochastic Graph-based Clustering", which is accepted by IEEE Transactions on Neural Networks and Learning Systems in 2025.

 # Contributions
 The contributions of this paper are three-folded.